Requesting Punitive Damages in a South Carolina Case

 - The defendant was under the influence of illegal drugs or alcohol or exposed themself to a toxic vapor such as glue.

-Our lawyers at the Morris Law Firm work hard to preserve our clients’ rights and obtain the damages they deserve.
+Our lawyers at the Morris Law Accident Injury Lawyers work hard to preserve our clients’ rights and obtain the damages they deserve.
 We don’t take a shortcut and have our client’s interests at heart.
 Call us at (843) 232-0944 to get started by scheduling a free case review.
 You can also reach out to us online.